BobKuczewski/CardIAC/README.md

 ### Moving Memory into the Accumulator

 Now the flow diagram leads upward to the instructions that tell us to "COPY CONTENTS OF CELL 51 INTO ACCUMULATOR".
 So we look at Memory Cell 51 and see that it contains "014" (14).
-So we click on the numbers in the "ACCUMULATOR" (likely all 0's) and that will bring up a dialog box asking "Enter a value for the accumulator:".
+Next, we click on either the word "ACCUMULATOR" or the numbers in the ACCUMULATOR (likely all 0's) and that will bring up a dialog box asking "Enter a value for the accumulator:".
 Type in "14" and click "OK".
-The "ACCUMULATOR" should now show the number "14".
+The "ACCUMULATOR" should now show the number "0014".
 We can now follow the flow diagram back to the "INSTRUCTION REGISTER" for our next "fetch" cycle.

 ### Fetching the ADD Instruction